About this website

 She has spoken about her research in Denmark, Poland, New Zealand, Australia, France and the USA.
 Her television and radio includes Saturday Live (BBC Radio 4), The One Show, Woman’s Hour, Nightwaves, BBC documentaries and radio in Australia and New Zealand.

 Hilda has acted as an advisor to many ventures including the Museum of London modern galleries project,Living with the Past in the Home: Queen Mary University of London and Geffrye Museum, Minding Animals International and Oxford Centre for Animal Ethics.She is an editor of Society and Animals and an advisor to Brill’s series on Animal – Human Studies,

 Hilda has a lifelong commitment to radical forms of education.
-She is an education consultant at ILEA (Integrated London Education Associates) specialising in imaginative curriculum development and supporting adult students – and staff.
+She has served as an education consultant at ILEA (Integrated London Education Associates) specialising in imaginative curriculum development and supporting adult students – and staff.

 Dr Hilda Kean is without any doubt one of Britain’s leading experts in the field of Public History and is perceived as such abroad.
 She is clearly outstanding in the manifold imaginative ways in which she makes the object of enquiry – Public History – meaningful to her students by breaking down the barrier between object of enquiry and inquirer.

 Prof Dr Jutta Schwarzkopf, University of Bielefeld, Germany

 Dr Kean has made major contributions to the development of interdisciplinarity, bringing colleagues and students together across disciplinary boundaries to explore shared interests and concerns, developing new insights, knowledge and skills in the process.